 - Providing support at times of change and transition.
 A looked-after child may have had multiple losses and changes; relatively small things such as having a supply teacher can have an impact.
 Prepare them for upcoming changes and offer extra support at the beginning and end of the day, term and year.

 - Supporting looked-after children who need extra help, either through school pastoral care/counselling support, nurture groups, school clubs, summer schemes or through referral to community-based support.

 - Ensuring all looked-after children have a Strengths and Difficulties Questionnaire completed.
 Keep up-to-date with fluctuations in their SDQ and take early action with partners to help mobilise and strengthen protective factors and resilience.

 Finally, it is important that school staff take the time to care for themselves.
-Building 'healing' relationships with children who have experienced maltreatment can be challenging.
+Building relationships with children and young people who have experienced maltreatment can be challenging.
 It is important that staff have access to opportunities to reflect through regular debriefs and supervision from school leaders.